Magnitude-Surveys/gpg/content/gravity/gravity_other_notes.md

 Here are notes on characteristics of a modern, semi-automatic ground-based, portable instrument:

 - Many instruments now use a small solid state accelerometer, and the measure changes in capacitance due to varying spacing.
 - Sensors are in a controlled temperature vacuum; the quartz element temperature is monitored and corrected.
 - Instruments correct for leveling errors up to 200 sec of arc.
--   *g* is sampled at 1 s intervals and no result is displayed until it is deemed statistically reliable by the on-board micro-computer.
+- $`g`$ is sampled at 1 s intervals and no result is displayed until it is deemed statistically reliable by the on-board micro-computer.
 - Movements are now "static," meaning there is no need to "amplify" the mass movement, as is necessary with mechanical systems.
 Roughly 1% of mass support is by electrostatic feedback to keep it near the null position.
 - Automatic internal drift correction is commonly built-in, allowing for repeatability of 0.02 mgal over several months.
 Base station measurements are still needed to account for tidal effects.
 - Most systems now make use of digital storage of data, location parameters, drift, and computed tidal correction, all for download to a PC.

 ## Absolute gravity measurements